wazuh/wazuh-indexer/build-scripts/README.md

 3. Clone the [wazuh-indexer](https://github.com/wazuh/wazuh-indexer).

-## Obtaining the wazuh-engine tarball

-A `wazuh-engine` tarball is required to build the Wazuh Indexer package.
+4. **A `wazuh-engine` tarball is required** to build the Wazuh Indexer package.
 Follow the [Engine build instructions](https://github.com/wazuh/wazuh/blob/main/src/engine/standalone/README.md) in the `wazuh/wazuh` repository to produce it.
 The resulting `.tar.gz` is passed to `builder.sh` via the `-e` flag.

 ## Building wazuh-indexer packages